 I do not apply a ‘script based’ style of teaching as I believe that this leads to a very doctor-centered approach and given that I am an ex-GMC PLAB examiner I am conscious of probity issues whilst teaching.

 I am passionate about guiding you through the PLAB process in the method that suits you best.
-We provide a number of methods to help you prepare for your exam.
+We provide a number of methods to help you prepare for your exam, all of which are in our popular and discounted PLAB 2 Gold Pass Package bundle.

-An intense 1-day course focused on maximising your interpersonal skills for PLAB 2.
-This is an area that many struggle with and the whole day is focused on intensive role-play and direct feedback.
+1) Flagship Live PLAB 2 Role-play Communication Skills Course: Held virtually.
+An intense half day course focused on maximising your interpersonal skills and effective use of 8 minutes for PLAB 2.
+These are areas that many struggle with and the whole course is focused on intensive role-play and direct feedback.
 I cover a range of scenario types such as patient emotion, counselling, ethics, and patient-centred care.
-Click here for details.
+Click here for details and dates.
+“Your PLAB 2 day was amazing – I learned things I had never covered before!”

-220+ medical conditions, diagnoses, tests and investigations explained in simple terms.
+4) Medical ‘How to Explain’ On-the-Go Audiobook Course: 220+ medical conditions, diagnoses, tests and investigations explained in simple terms.
 Improve the quality of your scenarios by breaking down explanations into patient-friendly language.
-Also designed to listen to again and again and in a variety of situations e.g. travelling, at the gym etc. Click here for details.
+Also designed to listen to again and again and in a variety of situations e.g. travelling, at the gym etc. No expiry.
+Click here for details.
+“So simple yet so effective!”

 On a final positive note